jhpyle/docassemble/_docs/playground.md

 [Python package] that can be downloaded as a ZIP file.

 You can keep track of one or more packages in the Packages folder.
 Each package has its own tab.
-To create a new package, click the <i class="glyphicon glyphicon-plus-sign" aria-hidden="true"></i> icon.
+To create a new package, click "<i class="glyphicon glyphicon-plus-sign" aria-hidden="true"></i> Add."

+To view a different package, select it from the pull-down menu.

+If you have an existing package that was created using **docassemble**, you can upload its contents into the Playground by clicking "<i class="glyphicon glyphicon-upload" aria-hidden="true"></i> Upload."
+Note: this will work as expected if all of your modules are in the folder `docassemble-packagename/docassemble/packagename`, and templates are in the folder `docassemble-packagename/docassemble/packagename/data/templates`, etc.  If you created subfolders within these folders, **docassemble** will not know where to put your files.

+To download the current package as a Zip file, click "<i class="glyphicon glyphicon-download" aria-hidden="true"></i> Download."

 {% include scroll-image.html image="playground-packages-page-clipped.png" %}